top of page

 The Kodachrome V2 is a variation of the Kodachrome V1, but with softer tonalities, golden skin tones and a deep velvet blue cast over the image.

-Later in this article, I will showcase a straight comparison between Sony Standard colors, and both versions of Kodachrome film recipes, but first i want to showcase some references i've used when creating this film simulation.
+Later in this article, I will showcase a straight comparison between Sony Standard colors, and both versions of Kodachrome film recipes, but first I want to showcase some references I've used when creating this film simulation.

 Kodachrome 64 1980 Credit: PBASE